mishamoovex/CurrencyCalculator/ReadMe.md

 ## Hello dear colleague.
 I'll hope you are doing well.
+I decided to follow your advice from "Motivation of Code Tests" and spent more time on coding rather than in the interviewing later.
+I'll hope you'll enjoy it.

  I want to add a few notes about the test challenge: